Best Places to Go For Holiday in Malaysia Tourist Travel Guide

 According to Scuba Travel, the number one dive site is Barracuda Point, Sipadan Island, off Borneo’s east coast.

 With stunning reefs and corals as the backdrop, the underwater world is not to be missed.

 With 40 Marine Park islands in Malaysia and its conservation effort to protect the home to exotic fish, sharks, turtles, and rays.

 The highlight of this dive is encountering a wall of coral where sharks come cruising by, and very bold and inquisitive Barracuda surround you.

 Book ahead for a limited dive passes sold daily to reduce the impact on the environment.

 Some Best Place Holiday Malaysia is in Malaysian Borneo

 Take a short flight from KL to Kuching or Kota Kinabalu to explore Malaysian Borneo.

-Home to amazing wildlife from endangered orangutans, Sumatran rhinos, elephants, monitor lizards, pythons, and tarantulas!
+Home to fantastic wildlife from endangered orangutans, Sumatran rhinos, elephants, monitor lizards, pythons, and tarantulas!

-One of the best things to do is a multi-day jungle tour with a guide to explore the wonderful wildlife and nature for yourself.
+One of the best things to do is a multi-day jungle tour with a guide to explore the incredible wildlife and nature for yourself.

 Explore the perfect half-day trip experience watching endangered Orangutans feeding at Semmengoh Wildlife Center in Kuching, Sarawak.

 If you have the time, take in a full-day Kinabalu Park and Poring Hot Springs Day Trip for a complete immersion in Sabah’s nature trails.

-Malaysia’s capital Kuala Lumpur (Selangor) is great for exploring as you track the British colonial traces throughout the city.
+Malaysia’s capital Kuala Lumpur (Selangor), is excellent for exploring as you track the British colonial traces throughout the city.